kartikkumar18/Side-Navigation-bar/README.md

-# Side-Navigation-bar
+Side-Navigation-bar
-Side navigation bar created using html and css
+This side navigation bar was created using HTML and CSS.
+It's a simple and effective way to display links and important information on your website.